vakhariaheet/odooxadani/guidelines/main_prompt.md

 - [ ] **Error Handling:** Use `handleAsyncError()` and `commonErrors.*` consistently

+**CRITICAL - NO TESTS:** Do NOT create any test files (.test.ts, .spec.ts) - Skip unit tests for hackathon speed

 ### Frontend Tasks (Skip if Backend-only)

 - [ ] **Pages/Components:** [List specific components to build]